Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 We’ve been fans of Village Hotels for some time and have never been disappointed.
 Join the free Booking Revolution and you can experience up to £25 worth of extras included in your stay.
-These include free upgraded Wi-Fi, free parking, entry to their impressive modern gyms, swimming leisure pools, spa, steams rooms and saunas as well as the use of VWorks Hot Desks Mon-Fri (where applicable).
+These include free upgraded Wi-Fi, free parking, entry to their impressive modern gyms, swimming leisure pools, spa, steam rooms and saunas, and the use of VWorks Hot Desks Mon-Fri (where applicable).

 As our first stay in the Village Hotel in Bournemouth, this experience was as good as the others.
-Having booked through their Booking Revolution, we were able to use free parking, and free parking at a Bournemouth Hotel is always an added bonus!
-The car park had a good amount of vehicles in, but big enough to accommodate a full hotel.
+Having booked through their Booking Revolution, we could use free parking, and free parking at a Bournemouth Hotel is always an added bonus!
+The car park had a good amount of vehicles in it, but big enough to accommodate a full hotel.

 Village Hotel rooms are always so spacious!
 At 23㎡, with massive premium comfy beds, there is plenty of space for all your stuff.
 We love the stripy colour theme, helping the rooms look bigger but welcoming and bright at the same time.
-The ultra-modern en-suite bathroom with a large walk-in rain shower is always a great way to refresh too.
+The ultra-modern en-suite bathroom with a large walk-in rain shower is a great way to refresh after a long day.